towolf/towolf.github.com/docs/PsychMatlabTests/helpLinelength.markdown

     1    131

-If this number is exceeded, the help text will ignore the rest of the M\-file.
+If this number is exceeded, the help text will ignore the rest of the M-file.
 I will forward this to our development staff so that they may consider addressing this in a future release of Matlab.
 As a workaround, please keep the comment lines to under a 131 characters in length.